smlhelp/book/src/concepts/sequences.md

 <figure class="aligncenter">
     <img src="../assets/reducecost.png"
     width="600" class="center"/>
-    <figcaption>The cost graph for `Seq.reduce`.
+    <figcaption>The cost graph for Seq.reduce.
 Each branch at the top represents a different independent task for the processor(s) to perform.  </figcaption>
 </figure>

 The work is the sum of doing all the work shown in the cost graph, while the span is the longest path through the cost graph.
 Therefore, for constant `g`, the work of `Seq.reduce g z S` is O(|S|), and the span is O(log |S|).